bharat2803/Utility-APIs-Documentation/README.md

 # Mini Tools Documentation

+Mini-tools repo is created to develop APIs for tools that can directly be used by consumers by a simple API call and hence, reduce their development time.
+The backend doesn't store any personal data of the users and hence, is totally secure.
+The steps on how to access and use the APIs are mentioned below.
+In case of any queries or feedback, feel free to reach out at:
+**nidhi.business.infotech@gmail.com**

 ## Mini Tools – Implementation Guide

 To get access to a Mini Tool API, the user must first complete a payment for the respective tool.